cabforum/servercert/docs/BR.md

 The Certificate Subject MUST contain the following:
 - countryName (OID 2.5.4.6).
 This field MUST contain the two-letter ISO 3166-1 country code for the country in which the CA's place of business is located.

-- organizationName (OID 2.5.4.10).
-This field MUST contain the name (or abbreviation thereof), trademark, or other meaningful identifier for the CA, provided that they accurately identify the CA. The field MUST NOT contain exclusively a generic designation such as "Root 1".
+- organizationName (OID 2.5.4.10): This field MUST be present and the contents MUST contain either the Subject CA’s name or DBA as verified under Section 3.2.2.2.
+The CA may include information in this field that differs slightly from the verified name, such as common variations or abbreviations, provided that the CA documents the difference and any abbreviations used are locally accepted abbreviations; e.g., if the official record shows “Company Name Incorporated”, the CA MAY use “Company Name Inc.” or “Company Name".

 #### 7.1.2.2 Subordinate CA Certificate
 a. certificatePolicies